elceef/dnstwist/docs/README.md

 This tool is designed to run fine with just standard Python3 library.
 However, a couple of third-party packages are required to show its full potential.

-If running Debian-based distribution, you can install all external libraries with just single command:
+If running a Debian-based distribution, you can install all external libraries with just single command:

 ```